Will Quince: Parliamentary career

+On 9 June 2023, Quince announced he would not run as an MP at the 2024 general election.

+On 13 November 2023, Quince resigned from his post as part of Sunak's 2023 cabinet reshuffle.

 Personal life

 Quince is married and has two daughters.
 He and his family live in Colchester.

 In February 2017, a 40-year-old man from Southwark was arrested and received a police caution for malicious communications after sending a series of abusive Twitter messages to Quince.

 In February 2021, Quince said that he had lost six and a half stone (41 kg) in 2020.